-WARNING
+WARNING:

-- If appliance has glass doors, never operate this appliance with glass doors closed.
-Any glass doors shall be fully opened when the appliance is in operation.
+- If fireplace has glass doors, never operate this appliance with glass doors closed.
 If you operate appliance with doors closed, heat buildup inside fireplace will cause glass to burst.
-Make sure there are no obstructions across openings of fireplace. - You must operate this heater with a fireplace screen in place.
-Make sure fireplace screen is closed before running heater.
-The fireplace screen shall have openings for introduction of combustion air.
+Make sure there are no obstructions across openings of fireplace. - You must operate this appliance with a fireplace screen in place.
+Make sure fireplace screen is closed before running appliance.

-NOTICE: During initial operation of new heater, burning logs will give off a paper-burning smell.
+NOTICE: During initial operation of new appliance, burning logs will give off a paper-burning smell.
 Orange flame will also be present.
 Open damper or window to vent smell.
 This will only last a few hours.

-NOTE: Homeowners generally prefer to operate their heater with chimney damper closed.
-This will put all of the heat into room.
-However, there may be times you will desire full flames of HI heat setting but will find heat output excessive.
-You can open chimney damper (if you have one) fully or partially to release some heat.
+NOTE: Homeowners generally prefer to operate their heater with the chimney damper closed.
+This will put all the heat into the room.
+However, there may be times you will desire the full flames of the HI heat setting but will find the heat output excessive.
+You can open the chimney damper (if you have one) fully or partially to release some of the heat.